 This quote by Coco Chanel is everlasting, and not so shockingly, there is a whole industry around it.
-Perfumes containing pheromones to attract suitable mates, to feel sexy, or wow the interview board at your coveted organization; all the claims are there.
+According to Faveable, perfumes contain pheromones to attract suitable mates, to feel sexy, or wow the interview board at your coveted organization; all the claims are there.

 Whatever the occasion, be it welcoming summer with a confident embrace or the Gaga madness (Lady Gaga’s perfume ‘Fame’ had her blood and random donors’ semen in it.
 Gross, right?!), the collection is astounding.

 With a scientific base behind these claims (at least some of them), the hunt to ‘smell’ great is on.